-The pro forma adjustments included in the unaudited pro forma condensed combined statement of operations for the year ended December 31, 2020 are as follows:
+The pro forma adjustments included in the unaudited pro forma condensed combined statement of operations for the six months ended June 30, 2021 and the year ended December 31, 2020 are as follows:

 (aa) Reflects the increase in share-based compensation expense we expect to incur following the completion of this offering.
 We expect to grant stock options and restricted stock units to our directors and employees in connection with this offering.
 The options that will be granted to our directors will vest over one year.
 The options that will be granted to our employees will vest over either three or four years and the restricted stock units that will be granted to our employees will vest over four years.